Tere Naam: Plot

-The film centres around Radhe Mohan, a tough college student who leads the Student Union and has a violent temper.
-He lives with his older brother Ajay, a magistrate, and often clashes with him.
+The film centres around a tough college student and graduate jobless rowdy Radhe Mohan, who leads the Student Union and has a violent temper.
+He lives with his elder brother Shiv, a court magistrate, and often clashes with him.
 Only his sister-in-law Gayatri seems to truly understand him.

 Radhe wins the Student Union election and gets into a fight during the celebrations.
 Though aggressive, he begins to change after meeting Nirjara, a timid Brahmin girl.
-Radhe helps her a few times, and she seems to like him a bit.
+Radhe helps her some times, and she seems to like him a bit.
 One day, Radhe proposes to her and jokingly remarks that he will beat her father up if he doesn't agree to their marriage.
 Nirjara is too shocked to say much and utters "yes" when Radhe asks her if she was listening to him.
 Radhe interprets this as her acceptance of the proposal.
 Later he and his friends intimidate Nirjara fiancé, Rameshwar.
 The next day, Radhe brings her a gift, but she tells him that she does not love him and calls him a goon.
 A heartbroken Radhe subsequently tries to talk to her, but she refuses to engage in a conversation.

 Radhe's friends suggest that he give up rowdyism and violence to impress Nirjara but one day, he roughs up a goon who had beaten up one of his friends.
 As Radhe is about to punch him.
 Nirjara arrives at the scene, and Radhe stops the violence and allowing the goon to escape.
-Subsequently, Nirjara’s elder sister Mamata, who is in need of money, is nearly tricked into prostitution when she unknowingly visits a brothel to meet a man who promises her a loan.
-Radhe, who does not know that she is Nirjara’s sister, visits the same brothel to find a man who had harassed a woman and had hit his friend for intervening.
-He saves Mamata from being arrested during a police raid.
+Following a fight with Aslam, Radhe realizes his love for Nirjara is causing him to act recklessly and apologizes to him and the others.
+However, he still continues his days remaining heartbroken over Nirjara.
+Subsequently, Nirjara's elder sister Mamta, who is in need of money, is nearly tricked into prostitution when she unknowingly visits a brothel to meet a man who promises her a loan.
+Radhe, who does not know that she is Nirjara's sister, visits the same brothel to find a man who had harassed a woman and had hit his friend for intervening.
+He saves Mamta from being arrested during a police raid.
 She tells him that her husband Aatmaram has kicked her out of their house and is demanding money to give her custody of their son. the next day, Radhe beats up Aatmaram, forcing him to take her back and to stop harassing her.
-Rameshwar sees this and tells Nirjara that Radhe is a good selfless man who truly loves her. unaware of this conversation, Radhe abducts Nirjara (which is the opposite of what Rameshwar was saying about him) so that she would listen to him to express his feelings for her.
+Rameshwar sees this and tells Nirjara that Radhe is a good selfless man who truly loves her.
+Unaware of this conversation and frustrated with Nirjara refusing to speak with him, Radhe abducts Nirjara (which is the opposite of what Rameshwar was saying about him) so that he can express his feelings for her.
 Nirjara initially feels intimidated but ultimately falls in love with him.